LinguistDeveloper/clarive/docs/en/rules/palette/control/if-any.markdown

 title: IF ANY nature THEN
 icon: if.gif
 ---

-Checks if changeset accomplish defined natures and if it meets any of them process nested op.
+* Checks if changeset accomplish defined natures and if it meets any of them process nested op.

-Form to configure has the following field:
+* Form to configure has the following field: <br />

-- **Natures**: Combo box filled with data from ci ‘nature’.
+&nbsp; &nbsp;• **Natures**: Combo box filled with data from ci ‘nature’.
 User can select one or multiples natures.